 Like any regulation there are important definitions, limitations, and exclusions that may apply.
 Learn how the Ohio insurance law mandating infertility coverage works, and find alternative to lower costs.

 - Health insuring corporations

 - Basic health care service

 - Impact of the Affordable Care Act

-Ohio Infertility Mandate
+Ohio Infertility Insurance Mandate Definitions

 Basic health care services are defined in part as preventive services including fertility procedures.
 The Ohio Department of Insurance issued Bulletin 2009-07 clarifying the meaning of infertility services, and the phrase “medically necessary”.
 Infertility services are defined as diagnostic and exploratory procedures to correct medically diagnosed diseases of the reproductive organs including but not limited to:

 - Endometriosis – cells from the lining of the womb grow in other areas of the body

 - Testicular failure – testicles cannot produce sperm or male hormones

 The Ohio insurance law mandating infertility coverage has exclusions that are clearly stated in the legal language and treatments that may be excluded by omission.
 Certain infertility procedures are specifically excluded from the mandated requirements: